Illinois Nursing Colleges, Degrees & Licenses

 Illinois Central College

-Aspiring nurses at Illinois Central College have several education options.
+Aspiring nurses at Illinois Central College have several educational options.
 These include a certificate for licensed practical nursing or an associate’s degree for registered nurses.
 All paths take two years to complete.
 There is even a degree option for students with previous healthcare experience in a field other than nursing.
 Students will learn nursing theory alongside practical skills in each of these programs.
 Clinical experiences are required for all students.

 Admission requirements vary by program but include a high school diploma or GED, ACT or SAT test scores, and prerequisite coursework.
 Class sizes in this program are limited to only 15 students to ensure a high-quality and personalized education.